- Dozens of scientists made use of a large database of dog genetics to study whether breed is linked to behavior.

 - The study's findings call into question laws that target specific breeds as inherently dangerous, and other breed-specific rules.

 Just like you can’t judge a book by its cover, you can’t judge a dog by its breed.
-A canine’s behavior is far more influenced by environment and upbringing, according to a new study published in the journal Science.
+A canine’s behavior is far more influenced by environment and upbringing, according to a 2022 study published in the journal Science.

 The finding comes courtesy of a Herculean effort by researchers associated with The Broad Institute at Harvard and MIT, the University of Massachusetts, and Arizona State University.
 Lead author Kathleen Morrill, a PhD student studying the genomics of behavior in dogs, and her numerous co-researchers surveyed owners of 18,385 purebred and mixed-breed dogs and genotyped 2,155 dogs as part of the citizen science project Darwin’s Ark.